Please note that this funding stream is now closed

 - Salim Khalifa, Services Director at Trade Sexual Health

-Paul Roberts OBE, Chief Executive at Consortium will be an Advisor to the Grants Committee and present at its Committee Days but will not be part of the decision making on successful grant applications.
+Paul Roberts OBE, Chief Executive at Consortium was an Advisor to the Grants Committee and present at its Committee Days but not part of the decision making on successful grant applications.

 For any further information please contact our Grants Team.